Scandiking/Liang-Chapter-2/README.md

 ---

 This is a repo consisting of the small classes as defined in the course book _Introduction to Java Programming and Data Structures_ by _Y.
-Daniel Liang_, with loads of comments for my own learning's sake.
+Daniel Liang_, with loads of comments (in mostly Norwegian mind you) for my own learning's sake.